1935 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Here’s what you need to know about these three varieties.

 The 1935 Washington quarter’s value depends largely on its mint mark.
 Philadelphia coins have no mark, while Denver (D) and San Francisco (S) coins show their letters below the eagle on the reverse.
-Despite similar mintage numbers, the 1935-S commands the highest premium due to lower survival rates and strong West Coast demand.
-Always check for that small mint markโ€”it could add hundreds of dollars to your coin’s value.
+Despite similar mintage numbers between Denver and San Francisco, the 1935-D is generally more valuable in high grades because of its dramatically lower survival rate in Mint State.
+Always check for that small mint mark—it could add hundreds or even thousands of dollars to your coin’s value.

 1935 No Mint Mark Quarter Value